Darkness Surrounds MCO Mergers: Are Closed Meetings for MCOs Legal?

 We should also appeal to the General Assembly to revise, statutorily, more narrowly drafted closed session exceptions.

-Posted on March 16, 2017, in "Single State Agency", Accountability, Agency, Alliance, Behavioral health, Cardinal Innovations, CenterPoint, DHHS, Division of Medical Assistance, EastPointe, ECBH, General Assembly, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare Attorney, Mental Health, Mental Health Problems, Mental Illness, NC, North Carolina, Partners, Sandhills, Smokey Mountain Center, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Alliance, Cardinal Innovations, Closed sessions, DHHS, Division of Medical Assistance, DMA, EastPOinte, General Assembly, Health care, Health care provider, Innovations Waiver, Managed care, Managed Care Organizations, MCO, MCO meeting minutes, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reimbursements, Medicaid Services, N.C.
-Gen. Stat. § 143-318.11, Public body, Public entities, Public entity, Sandhills, Smokey Mountain Center, Transparency, Trillium.
+Posted on March 16, 2017, in "Single State Agency", Accountability, Agency, Alliance, Behavioral health, Cardinal Innovations, CenterPoint, Division of Medical Assistance, EastPointe, ECBH, General Assembly, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare Attorney, Mental Health, Mental Health Problems, Mental Illness, NC, NC DHHS, North Carolina, Partners, Sandhills, Smokey Mountain Center, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Alliance, Cardinal Innovations, Closed sessions, Division of Medical Assistance, DMA, EastPOinte, General Assembly, Health care, Health care provider, Innovations Waiver, Managed care, Managed Care Organizations, MCO, MCO meeting minutes, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reimbursements, Medicaid Services, N.C.
+Gen. Stat. § 143-318.11, NC DHHS, Public body, Public entities, Public entity, Sandhills, Smokey Mountain Center, Transparency, Trillium.
 Bookmark the permalink.
 1 Comment.